 Pain during sex

-Also known as dyspareunia, pain during sex can be very common - particularly in women who have gone through, or are going through the menopause.
-There are various medical conditions that can contribute to this pain, including endometriosis, and ovarian cysts, but it can also be due to poor lubrication during sexual intimacy which may be psychologically linked.
+Also known as dyspareunia, pain during sex can be very common for women who have gone through, or are going through menopause.
+There are various medical conditions that can contribute to this pain, including endometriosis, and ovarian cysts, but other issues such as poor lubrication during sexual intimacy may be psychologically linked.
 Other causes include scar tissue from surgery and sexually transmitted diseases.

-Reasons why women can't orgasm during any form of sexual stimulation vary - from medical causes to deep-rooted psychological issues that may be impacting their ability to 'let go'.
+Reasons why women can't orgasm from any form of sexual stimulation will vary, from medical causes to deep-rooted psychological issues that may be impacting their ability to 'let go'.
 Typical medical causes of orgasmic disorder include neurological, vascular or hormonal problems, while some medications may also have an effect.
-Alternatively some women may just have a very strong fear of sex and feeling aroused (often out of fear of losing control) while others may be dissatisfied in their relationship and with the sexual stimulation their partner is/isn't providing.
+Alternatively, some women may just have a very strong fear of sex and feeling aroused (often out of fear of losing control) while others may be dissatisfied in their relationship and with the sexual stimulation, their partner is/isn't providing.
 Mental health issues such as depression or previous traumatic experiences can also contribute to orgasmic disorder.

 Loss of desire

-It is common for women to experience lack of sex drive at certain periods in her life - particularly during pregnancy and times of stress - but some women may have it more persistently.
-Again, there are several psychological and physical factors that can cause this, including diabetes, relationship problems, hormone disorders, depression, excessive tiredness, traumatic sexual experiences and drug and alcohol abuse.
+It is common for women to experience a lack of sex drive at certain periods in their life - particularly during pregnancy and times of stress - but some women may have it more persistently.
+Again, there are several psychological and physical factors that can cause this, including diabetes, relationship problems, hormone disorders, depression, excessive tiredness, traumatic sexual experiences and drug and alcohol addiction.
 Lack of sex drive is also linked to a reduction in a woman's natural testosterone levels.

 In rare cases, women may have what is called 'sexual anorexia' - a condition that is not in itself a diagnosis, but refers to a complete lack of desire for sex.
 Women with sexual anorexia will constantly avoid sex and may go for years without engaging in sexual intimacy with their partners.
 Like the eating disorder, sexual anorexia is predominantly psychologically linked, and counselling is considered essential for helping sufferers to perceive sex and sexual intimacy as something natural and healthy rather than bad and shameful.